Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Introduction

 Remainder of the paper is organized as follows.
 Section \ref{related} summarizes recent work related to this study.
-Then, Section \ref{sec:datasets} details the components of the proposed DSI dataset.
-After that, the learning framework KAA and the adaptation algorithm CAL are introduced in Section \ref{sec:Methodology}, with the implementation delineated in Section \ref{sec:Implementation Details}.
+Then, Section \ref{sec:datasets} details the components of the new DSI dataset.
+After that, the proposed KAA-CAL learning method is introduced in Section \ref{sec:Methodology}, with the implementation delineated in Section \ref{sec:Implementation Details}.
 Section \ref{resultandexper} further reports the experimentation and results.
 At the end, Section \ref{conclusion} concludes the study by summarizing important findings and future research directions.

 \IEEEpubidadjcol